uberllama/api_presenter/README.md

 * `count [Boolean]` Pass true if you just want a count of the primary collection
 * `policies [Boolean]` Pass true if you want to resolve policies for the primary collection records
-* `include [String, Array]` A comma-delimited list or array of collection names to include with the primary collection
+* `include [String, Array]` A comma-delimited list or array of collection names (camelCase or under_scored) to include with the primary collection

 ```ruby
 class ApplicationController